Theme Overview

 }

-After changing a theme, you need to run the build command again for the changes to take effect.
+After changing or updating a theme, you must rebuild your project (npm run build) for the changes to take effect.